Never-before-seen footage shows B.C. fugitives days ago at store in Meadow Lake, Sask. - Victoria News

 “Our investigators are also exploring the possibility that the suspects may have inadvertently received assistance in leaving the area,” Cpl.
 Julie Courchaine said in a news briefing.

 McLeod and Schmegelsky are considered armed and dangerous.
-If spotted, do not approach them but call 911 immediately.
+If spotted, do not approach them, and call 911 immediately.

 @ashwadhwani